 Pennsylvania

-On the right hand side of the panel, flag maker Rebecca Young works at fabricating a flag for the Pennsylvania Navy.
-While the historical record has designated Betsy Ross at the premier flag maker of the Revolution, Philadelphia was comprised of many female business owners who utilized their skills in service to the Revolution.
-During the wartime years, Young was commissioned to make the Grand Union Flag around 1775, designating her as one of the first verified flag makers of a US Flag.
-In addition, she was paid for sewing a number of flags for the Pennsylvania army & navy, along with military blankets & drum cases.
+On the right hand side, flag maker Rebecca Young stitches a flag for the Pennsylvania Navy.
+Philadelphia was comprised of many female business owners who utilized their skills in service to the Revolution.
+During the wartime years, Young was commissioned to make a number of flags for the Pennsylvania army and navy, along with military blankets and drum cases.

 Historical Partner